JohnTheCreek/OpenLLMs-Kursprojekt/README.md

 - Therefore, it is representative for the chosen task and provides high complexity

-## New approach
+## Documentation of first testing & new approach

-after having tested the approach described above, we have found that it is more complex than expected.
-The dataset is too big and would require too many ressources.
-Further, the scope of the experiment needs more time and a bigger team to be replicated with a different LLM that was not used in the paper.
-Hence, we are opting for a sentiment analysis experiment with Apertus.
+After having tested the approach described above, we have found that it is more complex than expected.
+The follwoing problems arose during testing:
+- The dataset is too big and would require too many resources.
+Furthe
+- The scope of the experiment needs more time and a bigger team to be replicated with a different LLM that was not used in the paper.
+- There were difficulties with running the model "swiss-ai/Apertus-70B-Instruct-2509"

+Hence, we are opting for a sentiment analysis experiment with Apertus, or maybe switch to another LLM.
+Next steps:
+- Searching for another, more adequate LLM (Konu)
+- Searching for another, more suitable dataset (Hannah)
+- redefine project/research question (both)